-Several studies were prepared as part of the planning for the station precinct to inform the rezoning proposed.
-Areas that have been investigated include:
+Several specialist studies were prepared as part of the planning for the station precinct to inform the rezoning proposal.
+The areas investigated include:

 - traffic and transport;

 - open space and community facilities;

 - drainage and flooding;

 - ecology;

 - Aboriginal heritage;

 - European heritage;

-- contamination; and
+- · contamination; and

 - economics and market conditions.